Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Shielding against Space Radiation

-Moreover, the employment of local regolith has been suggested in literature (e.g. \cite{Arnhof:2016}).
+Moreover, the employment of local regolith has been suggested in literature (e.g. \cite{Arnhof:2016}), whereas we note that such strategy has been also suggested to be used on the Moon, and in that case, both simulation \cite{Horst:2022} and experimental studies \cite{Luoni:2022} have been made.
 Unconsolidated regolith may act as the basis to manufacture bricks.
 These bricks, combined with some kind of epoxy, would constitute a habitat.
 Other scenarios include piling regolith over dwelling \cite{Ortiz:2015} and tunnelling (digging the subsurface to create protected living places) \cite{Wilson:1997}.
 Although these approaches are interesting, further issues must be addressed, such as the carry of the mechanical tools required for digging and construction.
 En route stops on objects like the Moon to gather regolith seem impractical for the time being.

 Astronauts themselves should also be protected by adopting personal protection measures.
 That is, astronauts must limit time spent outside of the habitat, during walks or expeditions.
 Even when located inside the vehicle, they should stay as protected as possible.
 Storm shelters, for instance, are places inside the habitat which offer increased protection from radiation.
 They are useful during solar events, when the magnitude of Sun-originated protons rises enormously.
-The prompt forecast of the space weather would be useful in that case, but it is still an open issue to model the solar activity precisely.
+The prompt forecast of the space weather \cite{Baker:2005} would be useful in that case, but it is still an open issue to model the solar activity precisely.

-Apparently, radioprotection on Mars is not a straightforward practise.
+Apparently, radiation protection on Mars is not a straightforward practice.
 Absorbed doses may shift according to a wide range of (probably unpredictable) factors like location, season, atmospheric conditions, solar activity or others.
 It is unavoidable to account for as many as possible scenarios and solutions before determining each specification of a human mission to Mars.